mumpf/knx-sensor/README.md

 knx-sensor
 ===

 Impelemtation of an knx sensor module combined with an 80 channel knx logic module based on the [knx stack](https://github.com/thelsing/knx) from thelsing.
+The used knx stack allows a parametrization via ETS in general, this project requires ETS 5.6 or higher.

-It supports the SAMD version of the stack.
+Itis implemented for the SAMD21 version of the knx stack.
 Currently it uses my fork of the [knx stack](https://github.com/mumpf/knx), this will change in future.

 It is a PlatformIO project and needs a working ETS 5.6 (or higher) installed on the same PC.

-Dependent Projects are:
+Installation and build instructions can be found in the [project itself](https://github.com/mumpf/knx-sensor/blob/release/doc/knx-dev-setup.pdf).

+This project depends on following projects:

 * [knx-logic](https://github.com/mumpf/knx-logic)
 * [knx-common](https://github.com/mumpf/knx-common)